cloudflare/cloudflare-docs/products/zaraz/src/content/get-started/options.md

 ## Single Page Application support

 When you toggle Single Page Application support off, the `pageview` trigger will only work when loading a new web page.
-When toggled on, Zaraz's `pageview` trigger will work every time the URL changes on a single page app.
+When enabled, Zaraz's `pageview` trigger will work every time the URL changes on a single page application.
 This is also known as virtual page views.